HIFI instrument and calibration web pages

 - there are several standing waves that can affect the HIFI data at various processing levels.
 Their nature and impact on the HIFI calibration are described in the Standing Wave technical note and, more briefly, in the Standing Wave removal chapter of the HIFI Data Reduction Guide

 - There are various techniques currently offered to clean these baseline distortions:

 - Remove sine waves, or combinations of sine waves.
 Check the bullet about usage of the fitHifiFringe task in the data reduction section above.

-- Matching technique: for the strong IF standing waves seen in bands 6 and 7.
+- Electrical Standing Wave (aka Matching technique): to correct for the IF standing wave present in bands 6 and 7

 - A thorough description of the technique, and the underlying causes, is in Ronan Higgins' thesis: _Advanced optical calibration of the Herschel HIFI heterodyne spectrometer_

 - in case of strong source continuum some standing waves can be enhanced, as described in the Alternative Calibration Scheme report.
 Such standing waves can be significantly reduced in amplitude using an alternative pipeline algorithm known as the Modified Passband Technique , which is described in the Standing Wave Removal chapter of the HIFI Data Reduction Guide.
 Alternatively, you can run the Level1PipelineAlgo_hc_filtered_v1.py script.